suphyusinhtet/PhototoSketch/README.md

 # PhototoSketch
 ### This is an AI project to convert photo to sketch using autoencoder model.

-#### Our model has some litmitations.
+#### Our model has some limitations.
 It works better for portrait face images with clear background, Try colab!!

 #### **Small-Model(256)**
 [<img src="https://colab.research.google.com/assets/colab-badge.svg" align="center">](https://colab.research.google.com/github/suphyusinhtet/PhototoSketch/blob/main/256sizeModel.ipynb)